 In The Color of Law, Rothstein debunks the myth of “de facto” segregation—the idea that U.S. neighborhoods remain segregated primarily because of income differences, private prejudices, or the desires of blacks and whites to live with same-race neighbors.
 He documents how federal, state, and local governments—with racially explicit intent—segregated American cities from San Francisco to Boston.
 Rothstein’s book demonstrates that the government’s purposeful creation of American ghettos created the context for conflicts in places like Ferguson, Baltimore, Milwaukee, and Charlotte.
 And he shows that the unconstitutional state sponsorship of residential segregation not only creates an opportunity, but an obligation for remedial policies to integrate metropolitan areas nationwide.

 This event is free and open to the public.
-Your RSVP will help us prepare.
+This event will be livestreamed.

 When: Thursday, June 8th at 11:00 a.m.
 Eastern.